 Regulated tenancies also have very strict terms that are likely to make it more challenging to evict your tenant.
 You can only evict a regulated tenant if the fixed term period of their tenancy has ended.
 After the fixed term period has ended you will need to check their tenancy agreement to identify the individual stipulations of their agreement to assess whether an eviction would be possible.

-Paying tax when you sell a rental property is fairly straight forward.
-It will only be payable if you are selling rental property at a gain.
-The rate of capital gains tax you pay will depend on the level of income tax you pay, but will be between 18 per cent and 28 per cent.
+Yes, you may be required to pay some capital gains tax, but it will only be payable if you make a profit when you sell.
+The rate of capital gains tax you pay will depend on the level of income tax you usually pay.
+It will be between 18 per cent and 28 per cent.
 Everyone has an annual capital gains tax-free allowance of £12,000, so you will only have to pay capital gains tax on any profit make over £12,000.
 Selling rental property at a loss will mean you have no capital gains tax to pay.

 You can use the government capital gains tax calculator to find out how much you would need to pay.